 We have come to believe the Easter Bunny lays eggs on a day set for celebration of the resurrection of Christ.
-Did it originate as a pagan ritual associated with spring equinox?
+What are its pagan origins as a ritual associated with spring equinox?

 The Rites of Spring